Booting from GPT

 Linux, GRUB, LILO, and SYSLINUX

-Development on the original GRUB (now known as GRUB Legacy) has officially ceased.
-A new boot loader, known as GRUB 2, is now under development instead.
+In 2022, GRUB 2 is the most common boot loader for Linux.
 This boot loader includes GPT support.
-GRUB 2 works at least as well as GRUB Legacy, although it's more complicated and poses some learning challenges for those already familiar with GRUB Legacy.
-The GRUB 2 configuration file format is slightly different from GRUB Legacy's.
-GRUB 2 includes scripts intended to help automate setup, so you shouldn't be editing its main configuration file (/boot/grub/grub.cfg) directly; instead, you should edit files in /etc/grub.d and then re-run grub-mkconfig or some other utility to regenerate the grub.cfg file.
-The two versions of GRUB identify partitions differently; GRUB numbers them starting from 0, whereas GRUB 2 numbers them starting from 1.
-Confusingly, GRUB 2 continues to number hard disks starting from 0, so that (hd0,1) is the first partition on the first hard disk.
-Ubuntu 9.10 has switched from GRUB Legacy to GRUB 2 as its default boot loader, and other Linux distributions are sure to follow eventually.
+GRUB 2 works at least as well as GRUB Legacy on BIOS systems, although it's more complicated and more difficult to customize — GRUB 2 includes scripts intended to help automate setup, so you shouldn't be editing its main configuration file (/boot/grub/grub.cfg) directly; instead, you should edit files in /etc/grub.d and then re-run grub-mkconfig or some other utility to regenerate the grub.cfg file.
+GRUB 2 numbers partitions starting from 1, just as they're identified by the Linux kernel; but GRUB 2 numbers hard disks starting from 0, so that (hd0,1) is the first partition on the first hard disk.
+(Most modern distributions use a partition type code, too, so the first partition on a GPT disk is likely to be (hd0,gpt1).)

-Information on the old Linux Loader (LILO) and GPT is contradictory.
-Most sources say the two won't get along, but I've read others who opine that the combination does (or at least should) work fine, since LILO just uses sector maps to point to the kernel file.
+Despite GRUB 2's dominance of the Linux boot loader space, some people continue to use older boot loaders, such as the Linux Loader (LILO).
+Information on LILO's compatibility with GPT is contradictory.
+Most sources say the two won't get along, but I've read others who opine that the combination does (or at least should) work fine, since LILO uses sector maps to point to the kernel file.
 My one attempt at this combination proved inconclusive.
 LILO was able to load and run the kernel, but the boot then failed with the kernel message mount: could not find filesystem '/dev/root'.
 This message followed messages that indicated that the computer's LVM configuration was working fine, but somehow handing off to the LVM-based root filesystem was a problem.
 A GRUB boot of this system worked fine.

 The SYSLINUX boot loader is another Linux boot loader that includes GPT support.
 This support resides in the MBR and redirects the boot process to a partition with the Legacy BIOS Bootable flag set.
 AFAIK, no Linux distribution relies on SYSLINUX to boot from a GPT disk, but you could set yours up to use this boot method if you liked.

 Beyond the boot loader, Linux requires GPT support in its kernel to work with GPT disks.
-This support is common, but there's no guarantee that any given kernel will have it.
-If you've compiled your own kernel, you can check on this detail by entering the kernel configuration utility (make xconfig or similar) and looking under File Systems -> Partition Types.
+This support is common, but there's no guarantee that any given kernel will have it, particularly if you're trying to use an old distribution or you've compiled the kernel yourself.
+In the latter case, you can check on this detail by entering the kernel configuration utility (make xconfig or similar) and looking under File Systems -> Partition Types.
 Be sure that the EFI GUID Partition Support option is checked.

 FreeBSD